Herman Brown- CACI Board of Directors passed July 22, 2025

 I do know for a fact that most of my colleagues still make it to the polls, but they don't all live in Como anymore.
 I know because I get so many calls when my voters' guide is not out when voting starts.
 They grew up knowing that voting was a privilege and it really meant something.
 And they could always say that "I did not vote for that crook."

 They have always been laws to keep convicted criminals from voting, but those rights could be returned after some time frames and a clean record, but we have missed out on getting those folks back into the system.
 We have not reached out to the Hispanic to bring them in.
 And perhaps I have not brought our kids along for the voting ride.
 We drop the ball in most cases, they in general don’t see voting as we (my generation) do.
 Our churches were once rallying point for voting registration, speeches and endorsements.
-But now the churches have to be careful in keeping religion separate from the state, if not a tax audit will just happen to appear if in opposite of the ruling party.
+But now the churches have to be careful in keeping religion separate from the state, if not a tax audit will just happen to appear if in opposition of the ruling party.

 Especially these days with an all-out attempt to control your vote by gerrymandering you into a district where you are considerably outnumbered and render your voice speechless.
-Where your political representative can annoy you with any consequences.
+Where your political representative can annoy you without any consequences.
 Let Make America Great Again now is code phase for returning to days in the sixties and before. (see narrative below)

 Black Americans and the Vote